 Something we see with every smartphone is complaints about WiFi.
 From poor connectivity, drops, to even 5GHz not working right.
 However, things seem more serious for OnePlus 5 users.
 A few videos floating around claim touching the side of the device makes WiFi cut out completely, and others are just saying WiFi doesn’t work right at all.

 If you’re having WiFi problems we have a few suggestions.
 For one, try turning it off and back on inside settings on the phone.
 It’s also a good idea to power down your WiFi router at home for a few minutes and turn it back on.
+Using a case prevents this from happening, too.

 Read: 15 Best OnePlus 5 Cases